redbaron76/nartt-stack/README.md

 ### tRPC db context

 Now, set the `db` context variable (`prisma` or `drizzle`) in `/src/client/trpc/index.ts` and `/src/server/api/trpc.ts`.

+### Code cleanup

+Feel free to remove any `drizzle` or `prisma` reference from the codebase when not used and remove unused packages from package.json dependencies.

 ### Run the server